Force-feeding: In farming

-Force-feeding is also known as gavage, from a French word meaning "to gorge".
+Force-feeding is also known as gavage, from the verbal noun form of the French verb gaver meaning "to gorge".
 This term specifically refers to force-feeding of ducks or geese in order to fatten their livers in the production of foie gras.

 Force-feeding of birds is practiced mostly on geese or male Moulard ducks, a Muscovy/Pekin hybrid.
 Preparation for gavage usually begins four to five months before slaughter.
 For geese, after an initial free-range period and treatment to assist in esophagus dilation (eating grass, for example), the force-feeding commences.
 Gavage is performed two to four times a day for two to five weeks, depending on the size of the fowl, using a funnel attached to a slim metal or plastic feeding tube inserted into the bird's throat to deposit the food into the bird's crop (the storage area in the esophagus).
 A grain mash, usually maize mixed with fats and vitamin supplements, is the feed of choice.
 Waterfowl are suited to the tube method due to a non-existent gag reflex and an extremely flexible esophagus, unlike other fowl such as chickens.
 These migratory waterfowl are also said to be ideal for gavage because of their natural ability to gain large amounts of weight in short periods of time before cold seasons.

 In modern Egypt, the practice of fattening geese and male Muscovy ducks by force-feeding them various grains is present, unrelated to foie gras production, but for general consumption.
 This is done by hand rather than by tube, as is European force-feeding.
 However, this practice is not widespread on commercial farms, and is done mostly by individuals.
 The term used for this is tazġīṭ (تزغيط), from the verb zaġġaṭ(a) (زغّط).

 Shen Dzu is a similar practice of force-feeding pigs.